CprimeLearningLabs/terraform-gcp-intro/labs/lab-5.2-Module_Create/lab5.2-creating_a_module.md

 Go through the root module's files to see where load balancer attributes are referenced.
 These are candidates for output values from the load balancer module.

 In the `load-balancer/outputs.tf` file, add outputs for the following:
-  * load balancer target group ARN
-  * load balancer public DNS name
+  * load balancer public IP

 Try to write this on your own initially.
 Compare your code to the solution below (or in the load-balancer/outputs.tf file in the solution folder).